HEnquist/camilladsp/README.md

     ```

   The `SignalGenerator` capture device is intended for testing.
-  It requires the parameters `signal` for signal shape, the number of `channels`, and the signal `level` in dB.
+  It accepts the number of channels as `channels`.
-  It can generate sine wave, square wave and white noise.
+  It also requires a block defining the signal properties, called `signal`.

+  The signal shape is give by `type`, which accepts `Sine`, `Square` and `WhiteNoise`.
+  All types require the signal level, which is given in dB in the `level` parameter.
+  `Sine` and `Square` also require a frequency, defined by the `freq` parameter.

   When using the `SignalGenerator`, the resampler config and capture samplerate are ignored.
   The same signal is generated on every channel.